jhpyle/docassemble/_docs/api.md

 Parameters:
  - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
- - `i`: the filename of the interview that should be inspected.
+ - `i`: the filename of the interview that should be inspected (e.g., `docassemble.demo:data/questions/questions.yml`).

 Required privileges:
 - `admin` or